 Simple features, raster datasets, tables, relationship classes, locators, network datasets, web layers, and maps that contain map tile (.tpk) or vector tile (.vtpk) packages are supported in mobile map packages.
 However, topology, ArcGIS Desktop annotation, and route layers are not supported.
 Annotation that has been upgraded to ArcGIS Pro annotation is supported.

-- In the Package group on the Share tab, click New Mobile Map Package.
+- On the ribbon, click the Share tab.
+In the Package group, click New Mobile Map Package.

 The Package Mobile Map pane appears.